How to be an eco-traveller

 13) Return maps, brochures, and other tourist info once you’re finished with them so that someone else can use them.

-14) If you are snorkelling or swimming near coral reef areas ensure your sunscreen isn’t going to harm these areas.
+14) If you are snorkeling or swimming near coral reef areas ensure your sunscreen isn’t going to harm these areas.
 Many sunscreens are causing coral to bleach and die.